MillennialInvestments/MyMI-Media/writable/MyMI-Media/Campaigns/Track-Your-Trades/video-script.md

 **Scene 3:** Trader making a quick decision based on an alert.

 **Narrator:** "Gain the confidence to execute smarter trades—only with MyMI Wallet."

+**Narrator:** "Use MyMI Wallet's Trade Tracker and real-time alerts to make smarter trades every day."